 The modem section is typical of most MMDVM hardware interfaces in that it includes 3rd order 4kHz low-pass filters for the TX & RX audio paths, and signal conditioning for logic signals.
-The STM32-DVM-MTR2K shares a common design heritage with the Repeater Builder STM32-DVM from Scott Zimmerman, N3XCC; including an identical STM32F446RET6 microcontroller operating on the same firmware as the Repeater Builder version 3 "blue" board.
+The STM32-DVM-MTR2K shares a common design heritage with, among others, the Repeater Builder STM32-DVM from Scott Zimmerman, N3XCC.

 Unique to the STM32-DVM-MTR2K is the inclusion of a host SBC (single-board computer) permanently affixed to the card and no mechanical potentiometers for calibration; all level adjustments are performed in the MTR2000 RSS.
 The SBC provided on the STM32-DVM-MTR2K is a NanoPi NEO from FriendlyElec, and comes pre-loaded with Armbian Linux and a fully functioning, start-on-boot MMDVMHost installation.
+The only end-user tasks required are to modify the MMDVM.ini configuration file to meet their needs, and set the Auxiliary TX Audio and Discriminator levels in the MTR2000 RSS.

-Programming access to the STM32F446RET6 microcontroller is provided for those who wish to use alternative or updated firmware.
+Programming access to the STM32F4 series microcontroller is provided for those who wish to use alternative or updated firmware.
 The NanoPi NEO comes with 512MB of RAM and a 32GB micro SDHC card which may also be re-used for customers wishing to use their own builds or other 3rd party images, such as PiStar.